AppleGreen Cottage

 This post contains affiliate links.
 Thanks for your support.
 If you're here for sewing tips, also see

-- how to sew patch pockets
+• how to sew patch pockets

-- and check out these tips for bagmakers
+• and check out these tips for bagmakers

-- You’ll find a lot of bag sewing tutorials here at AppleGreen cottage.
+• You'll find a lot of bag sewing tutorials here at AppleGreen cottage.

-- my main list of all learn to sew lessons.
+• my main list of all learn to sew lessons.

 Adding a zipper pocket makes your bag way more useful, and any bag pattern can be modified to fit an additional one.
 I'm showing you how I added a welt zipper pocket to the TEYA Crossbody Bag, but I think anyone else would love to use this how-to, too.
-Take a look into this beginner-friendly sewing tutorial and learn in minutes how to add a welt zipper pocket either to the outside or to the inside of a bag.
+Take a look at this beginner-friendly sewing tutorial and learn in minutes how to add a welt zipper pocket either to the outside or to the inside of a bag.

-Welt Zipper Pocket
+Sew a Welt Zipper Pocket

 I'm showing you the part of bag sewing when you start making the welt zipper pocket.
 You usually sew the zipper pockets at the beginning of the projects, so your bag panels are still detached, not sewn together.

-- the piece of the bag fabric where you want your pocket to be placed. (black cotton in the tutorial, it's the main bag piece for outer back.)
+• the piece of the bag fabric where you want your pocket to be placed. (black cotton in the tutorial, it's the main bag piece for outer back.)

-- one piece for the pocket lining, twice the size of the finished pocket (here red cotton print; also see the template below)
+• one piece for the pocket lining, twice the size of the finished pocket (here red cotton print; also see the template below)

-- matching thread
+• matching thread

-- the usual: measuring tape, scissors, sewing machine
+• the usual: measuring tape, scissors, sewing machine

-Welt Pocket Lining - TEMPLATE
+Welt Pocket Lining Template

 This is the template for the welt pocket lining that should help you along the way.
 You can save it, or just bookmark this tutorial on your computer for later use.
 Or pin, of course!

-How To Sew A Welt Zipper Pocket - TUTORIAL:
+How To Sew A Welt Zipper Pocket tutorial

 Now, first find a project on which you could test the welt pocket.
 Just an idea... what about adding a welt pocket to that large market tote bag that you have been meaning to make since spring (but is still on your to-do list?)
 Oh, don't ask me how I know, haha!
 I've got TWO market totes on my own to-do list, since Christmas! 🙂